PeterCamilleri/CX16/vm/sweet_16.md

     mov r_1, r_2   ; Move R1 to R2

+To see how this can be of use, consider the following example from the test file.
+Consider this subroutine that computes next entry in the Fibonacci sequence.
+First using only old Sweet-16 code:

+    fib:
+      ; Swap R0 and R1
+      st R2
+      ld R1
+      st R3
+      ld R2
+      st R1
+      ld R3

+      ; Add R1 to R0
+      add R1
+      rs

+Clearly, R0 is a bottleneck.
+And now with the new _mov_ instruction:

+    fib:
+      ; Swap R0 and R1
+      mov r_1,r_2
+      st R1
+      ld R2

+      ; Add R1 to R0
+      add R1
+      rs

 #### Macro Problems

 Most readers will have noticed something odd about our example above.
 What's